-The District has increased special assessments levied for fiscal year 2016.
-Excluding the aforementioned, the District does not expect any economic factors to have any significant effect on the financial position or results of operations of the District in the subsequent fiscal year.
+The District does not expect any economic factors to have any significant effect on the financial position or results of operations of the District in the subsequent fiscal year.

 Request for Information

 This financial report is designed to provide a general overview of the District's finances for all those with an interest.
 If you have any questions about this report or need additional financial information, contact Capron Trail Community Development District, District Manager, Special District Services, Inc., 2501A Burns Road, Palm Beach Gardens, Florida 33410 or telephone (561) 630-4922.